Information for New Students

 First semester students are not recommended to register for more than 9 credit hours.

-Please note that international students holding F-1 or J-1 visas must be registered full-time at 9 credit hours.
+Please note that international students holding F or J visas must be registered full-time at 9 credit hours.

 All students with university merit awards (scholarships and assistantships) should refer to their admissions/award letter for specific registration requirements of their individual award.
 In order to be eligible for U.S. federal loan aid, students must be registered at least half-time (5 credit hours in the fall/spring semesters; 2 credit hours in the summer).

-Students in Development Management (DM) typically satisfy their core requirements in their first semesters and focus on their concentration and the Action Research Practicum in their final semester(s).
+Students in Development Management (DM) typically satisfy their core requirements in their first semesters and focus on their electives and their capstone in their final semester(s).
 Full-time DM students who begin in the fall semester are encouraged to take:

 1. SIS-637 International Development